PRESCIENT-osu/DNN-comm-compression/README.md

 Experiments are designed to run on the PRESCIENT network research testbed at the Ohio State University.
 PRESCIENT provides programmable wide-area network conditions (configurable bandwidth, delay, and loss across inter-node links), making it well-suited for evaluating the accuracy-vs-compression tradeoff under realistic communication constraints.

 ![Deployment Architecture](diagrams/deployment_architecture.png)

+## Acknowledgments

+This work was supported by the National Science Foundation through the AI-EDGE Institute (Award No. 2112471) and by the State of Ohio through the Central Ohio Broadband and 5G Super RAPIDS grant (OHSU02) for funding the PRESCIENT testbed.